 Tutors will be trained to tutor using the Socratic method.
 They will work with small groups of high school students under the supervision of a teacher in an AVID classroom during the school day.
 Tutors serve as guides and facilitators of students’ learning through questioning, writing, thinking and discussing.
 Tutors are paid and work 3-6 hours per week.

 All tutors must successfully pass a background check before they can be hired to work with high school age students.

 Riverland Community College

 Summer only.
 June-July.
 10-25 hours/week

 The Be Your Best (BYB) Summer College Prep Academy is a free program for teens and young adults between the ages of 16 and 22.
-At Be Your Best, students have the opportunity to prepare for college by taking pre-college Math, Reading, Writing, and Career Planning.
-Students receive guidance and support through dedicated instructors, advisors, counselors and tutors.
+At Be Your Best, students have opportunity to prepare for college by taking pre-college Math, Reading, Writing, and Career Planning.
+Students receive guidance and support through dedicated instructors, advisors, counselors, and tutors.
 Students will also benefit from the educational seminars designed for college success and participate in leadership, volunteer and educational activities and field trips throughout the summer.

 Be Your Best (BYB) tutors will lead individual or group tutoring sessions.
-Tutors will help students improve their comprehension of the specific course content by modeling various study strategies and effective approaches.
+Tutors will help students improve their comprehension of specific course content by modeling various study strategies and effective approaches.
 Tutors are proactive and responsive to the student’s needs and may schedule additional tutoring time as needed.
 Tutors maintain records of sessions and provide progress and status reports to the supervisor.
 Tutors are required to complete a computerized training session and additional training from professional staff during BYB and prior to the beginning of the program.
 Tutors also participate and assist in bi-weekly seminars and special events such as the BYB Orientation & Graduation and in organizing fun activities and field trips throughout the summer.

 Some tutors will be asked to provide rides for participants to and from Riverland campus using a Riverland state vehicle.
 The tutor must have a valid driver’s license, auto insurance and go through a background check to be eligible.